mozuki345/esx-legacy-for-quasar-inventory/README.md

 - OpenBodySearchMenu function has beed edited too. you can open an inventory in the menu instead of using native 'steal' option.

 ->> esx_property :
-- OpenRoomInventoryMenu function has been edited, now you can open
+- OpenRoomInventoryMenu function has been edited, now you can open it from the menu.

 (If you want, you can type 'Quasar' in vscode and you will find all modifications.)